 Before you even consider sending this to an agent or publisher (or self-publishing) make sure you get feedback from others.
 (I've written about the importance of critiques here and here.)

 Critique partners and groups are incredibly important.
-(Please note, I don't mean showing your manuscript to your 10th grade English teacher.
+(Please note, I don't mean showing your manuscript to your 10th grade English teacher.)
 I'm talking about feedback from professional writers.
-Or at the very least other writers who actively pursue more knowledge about the craft of writing AND write in your genre.)
+Professionals actively pursue more knowledge about the craft of writing.
+Ideally a critique partner also writes in your genre.

 I also suggest a professional critique, especially if your writing partners are unpublished.
 If you're interested I provide professional critiques for children's writers.
 If I can't help you (because of a deadline, conflict of interest, or other situation), I can recommend others who give valuable feedback.

 If you find this chart helpful, I hope you'll explore this site for more resources and subscribe so you don't miss a post.
-If you're interested in any of my on-demand video courses, use WRITE15 for a 15% discount!
+Do you know someone who might also benefit?
+Please share this article with them!

 No comments